catalyst-cooperative/pudl/docs/intro.rst

 .. _etl-process:

 ---------------------------------------------------------------------------------------
-The ETL Process
+The Data Warehouse Design
 ---------------------------------------------------------------------------------------

-The core of PUDL's work takes place in the ETL (Extract, Transform, and Load) process.

-Extract
-^^^^^^^
+PUDL's data processing produces a data warehouse that can be used for analytics.
+The processing happens within Dagster assets that are persisted to storage, typically pickle, parquet or SQLite files.
+The raw data moves through three layers of the data warehouse.

+Raw Layer
+^^^^^^^^^

-The Extract step reads the raw data from the original heterogeneous formats into a collection of :class:`pandas.DataFrame` with uniform column names across all years so that it can be easily processed in bulk.
+Assets in the Raw layer read the raw data from the original heterogeneous formats into a collection of :class:`pandas.DataFrame` with uniform column names across all years so that it can be easily processed in bulk.
 Data distributed as binary database files, such as the DBF files from FERC Form 1, may be converted into a unified SQLite database before individual dataframes are created.
+Raw data assets are typically persisted to pickle files and are not distributed to users.

 .. seealso::

     Module documentation within the :mod:`pudl.extract` subpackage.

-Transform
-^^^^^^^^^
+Core Layer
+^^^^^^^^^^

+The Core layer contains well-modeled assets that serve as building blocks for downstream wide tables and analyses.
+Well-modeled means tables in the database have logical primary keys, foreign keys, datatypes and generally follow :ref:`Tidy Data standards <tidy-data>`.
+The assets are loaded to a SQLite database or Parquet file.

+These outputs can be accessed via Python, R, and many other tools.
+See the :doc:`data_dictionaries/pudl_db` page for a list of the normalized database tables and their contents.

-The Transform step is generally broken down into two phases.
+Data processing in the Core layer is generally broken down into two phases.
 Phase one focuses on cleaning and organizing data within individual tables while phase two focuses on the integration and deduplication of data between tables.
 These tasks can be tedious `data wrangling toil <https://sre.google/sre-book/eliminating-toil/>`__ that impose a huge amount of overhead on anyone trying to do analysis based on the publicly available data.
 PUDL implements common data cleaning operations in the hopes that we